nikhilniky/Prompt-engineering/patterns2.md

+## persona patterns
-if you give a prompt like act as skeptic or act as interview and ask for  specific type of reponses it can genarete them
+if you give a prompt like act as skeptic or act as interview and ask for  specific type of reponses it can genarete the